atenfyr/AstroModLoader-Classic/README.md

 <p align="center">
-  <h3 align="center">AstroModLoader</h3>
+  <h3 align="center">AstroModLoader Classic</h3>
 </p>
 <p align="center"><img src="https://i.imgur.com/CQX1FpH.png"></p>

-AstroModLoader Classic is a port of the original AstroModLoader, an open-source mod manager in C# for Astroneer .pak mods on Steam and the Microsoft Store, for modern versions of Astroneer (as of 2024).
-It includes support for mod profiles, automatic update integration, and the ability to easily swap between multiple mod versions so that you can worry less about setup and more about playing.
+AstroModLoader Classic is a modern port of the original AstroModLoader, an open-source mod manager in C# for Astroneer .pak mods on Steam and the Microsoft Store, for modern versions of Astroneer (as of 2024).
+It includes support for mod profiles, automatic mod integration, and the ability to easily swap between multiple mod versions so that you can worry less about setup and more about playing.

 ## Features
 AstroModLoader includes the following features and more: